Zer0CoolX/guacamole-customize-loginscreen-extension/README.md

 # Guacamole Extension to Customize/Brand the Login Screen
-This Apache Guacamole extension, in the form of a .jar file, is meant to act as a template for customizing or branding the login screen to utilize different colors, wording and logo.
+This Apache Guacamole extension, in the form of a .jar file, is meant to act as a template for customizing or branding the Guacamole login screen to utilize different colors, wording and/or logo.
 As is, it has a default placeholder logo, wording and colors.
 These can be updated within the .jar file without needing to buid the whole extension from scratch.

-# Examples of Login Pages
+# Examples of Guacamole Login Pages
 ### Default (not using this extension)
 ![default-login.png](https://github.com/Zer0CoolX/guacamole-customize-loginscreen-extension/blob/master/demo-resource/guac-default-login.PNG)
 ### Using this extension unchanged (branding.jar)